ivanpaulovich/event-sourcing-castanha/README.md

 Creating setup_mongodb_1
 Creating setup_mongodb_1 ... done
 ```
-* Check if the data layer is done by the command:
+* Check if the data layer is done with the command:

 ```
 $ docker images